GaryTomato/buffaloplex/README.md

 How to use it?

 This bunch of scripts create a full custom firmware for the Buffalo Linkstation from scratch, provided that all the necessary files of the project are in place.
 Download or clone the files to an up-to-date linux machine (I used CentOS 7) and create your first full build by running buildnewrelease with the below supplied parameters.
 (For a quick start, jump to buildnewrelease and read that paragraph.)
+The CentOS 7 base build contained all necessary programs to run these files.
+The latest version is also Ubuntu compatible but you need to install some dependencies: apt-get install binutils zip

 Directory: firmwares